muhkartal/NeuroMed/docs/Developer_guide.md

 ## Testing Framework

-MedExplain AI Pro uses pytest for testing.
+Vital AI Pro uses pytest for testing.
 Tests are organized to mirror the module structure:

 ```
 tests/